omar-addam/Force-Directed-Graph/README.md

 ### Assets / App

-* Contains all scripts and resources used in the demo.
+* Contains scripts, scenes, and all resources used to create the demo application.
 * Scripts are created under Assets/App/Scripts folder.

 ### Assets / Others